-Soros Fund Management has an incredibly large limit (company contribution) of up to $300,000 annually for each employee.
-The company matches donations to most 501(c)(3)s.
+Soros Fund Management has an incredibly large limit (company contribution) of up to $100,000 annually for each employee.
 It offers 3 to 1 matching for employee donations and 2 to 1 for partners.

 Soros Fund Management sets the bar high for what a matching gift program can accomplish for a nonprofit.